AdobeDocs/creative-cloud-enterprise-learn.en/help/stock/webgraphics.md

 ---
-title: Create Engaging Web Graphics by Combining Adobe Stock images with CSS
+title: Create engaging web graphics by combining Adobe Stock images with CSS
 description: Create brand unity with varying images by combining colors and gradients across your advertising campaign
 thumbnail: 331812.jpg
 ---

-# Create Engaging Web Graphics by Combining Adobe Stock images with CSS
+# Create engaging web graphics by combining Adobe Stock images with CSS

 Create brand unity with varying images by combining colors and gradients across your advertising campaign.